Harilynn/Time-equals-Money/README.md

-The project is live at:
+IN TIME game project is live at:

 **[https://time-equals-money.vercel.app/](https://time-equals-money.vercel.app/)**